mikeehun/markdown-cv/index.md

 `2012 – 2014`
 **IT Specialist**

-Write documentation about best practices
+Writing documentation about best practices

 Training newcomers